 Fuel hazard was assessed by using FlamMap, a landscape-scale fire behavior prediction tool that determines fire behavior based on a range of factors related to fuels, weather, and topography.
 The key outputs-fireline intensity, flame length, and rate of spread-were rated on a scale ranging from 1 to 4; 1 being low, 2 moderate, 3 high, and 4 extreme.
-Slightly more than 30% of the county for which data were available fell into the high to extreme categories, while the majority of the county fell into the low or moderate categories (Table 2).
+Slightly less than two-thirds (61%) of the county for which data were available fell into the high to extreme categories, while the remainder of the county fell into the low or moderate categories (Table 2).